Consumer Debt Defense

 The credit card agreement is a central document in any credit card dispute.
 The agreement regulating use of the credit card is generally attached to the application for issuance of the credit card.
 It usually provides for cardholder responsibility for all use of the card, for payment of the charges shown in the periodic statements.

 Defenses to credit card lawsuits typically center on ensuring that the party has standing to sue or is otherwise authorized to file suit, that the figures sought are correct, the statute of limitations has not run and that notice and an opportunity to be heard is given to the Defendant.
 Additionally, the Truth in Lending Act and Regulation Z generally applies to each individual or business regularly offering or extending credit to consumers primarily for business, family, or household purposes when the credit is subject to a finance charge or is payable by written agreement in more than four installments.
 Nevertheless, when a credit card is involved, some of the provisions of the Truth in Lending Act apply even if the credit is not subject to a finance charge or is not payable by a written agreement in more than four installments.
 These special credit card provisions apply to business credit, commercial credit, and consumer credit.

-If you have been served with a complaint stemming from a credit card, contact Miami business lawyer Andrew J. Pascale today for a consultation.
+If you have been served with a complaint stemming from a consumer debt, contact Miami business lawyer Andrew J. Pascale today for a consultation.
 In most instances, you only have 20 days or less to respond to this type of lawsuit.
-Let Mr. Pascale’s experience in representing hundreds of credit card defense clients like you guide you toward a resolution.
+Let Mr. Pascale’s experience in representing hundreds of consumer and credit card defense clients like you guide you toward a resolution.